On that fateful day, I guess we were lucky!

 From Seremban to Kuala Lumpur International Airport (KLIA)

 My husband is from Seremban, so we spent Chinese New Year with his family first, before flying to my hometown to spend time with my family.
-If you’ve been following me on Instagram, especially Stories, you’ve noticed how stressful I was on this particular day.
+I was so stressful on this particular day.
 My flight from KL to Medan was scheduled at 6pm.

 The long story (you can jump this section if you are not interested to read about my stress!):